michaelcspeed/PlateWeightCalc/README.md

 To do:
 ------
-Add variable bar weight.
+Finish preference screen.

+Add sets option to BEFORE.

 Different/better images for plates at different dpis

 Better style

-Enter bar weight

 +/- button for input

-Input list of weights for quick sets